Media Psychology and Applied Communication

 All about the course

-The full course runs full-time over one year or two years part-time, giving you the chance to exit with the following awards:
+The full course runs full-time over one year and part-time over two years, giving you the chance to exit with the following awards:

 Full-time